Cheepurupalli-Praneeth/Review-Analysis/README.md

-# Reviewers_G2_HACKATHON
+# Review-Analysis

-The **Reviewers_G2_HACKATHON** project is designed to automate the process of fetching, processing, and analyzing survey responses from a data source using an API.
+The **Review-Analysis** project is designed to automate the process of fetching, processing, and analyzing survey responses from a data source using an API.
 The system extracts valuable insights from customer feedback to identify specific feature sets that customers are looking for in various products or services.

 ## Table of Contents